 - Newton County Schools

 - Twiggs County Public Schools

 - Dalton State College

-Tuition and fees will be paid for through the grant, and participants will earn a Computer Science endorsement through the program.
-Annual summits will be held for participants to reunite with their cohorts and discuss their experiences and achievements.
+- Annual summits held for participants to reunite with their cohorts and discuss experiences and achievements